Bira/octopus-carnival/_drafts/lphr-scene-05.md

 explains how to leave a letter at a place on the surface where they will check for it.

 With that done, they set out on the long walk to the Long Roads Coffee House.
+It takes about 90 minutes.

+# GM Hat: Rewards

+The party gets a total of 3 character points:

+- 1 for fully clearing the Livery.
+- 1 total for the battles inside.
+- 1 for retrieving a "quest item" (the documents).

+For treasure, they get the $2500 platinum ring found in scene 4, and everything listed in this file except for the Pipes of the Sewers.
+Rosalia gave that away to the grimples.
+Yes, it's really expensive, I know.

+We'll distribute the treasure in the next scene, after the party arrives at the Long Roads Coffee House.

 [1]: {{ "/2020/01/24/old-school-movement.html" | relative_url }}